Kyuu-Ji/htb-write-up/granny/write-up-granny.md

 The web page displays an _"Under Construction"_ error and nothing interesting in the HTML source code.

 As the **WebDAV** scan of Nmap shows, it seems to be possible to use different HTTP methods.
-Lets scan what we can do with with the methods:
+Lets scan what we can do with the methods:
 ```markdown
 davtest -url http://10.10.10.15